Loading...

 Have you ever wondered why large and massive steel ships do not sink but a small coin does?

-The answer is in Archimedes' principle which is closely related to the buoyant forces.
+The answer lies in Archimedes' principle, which is closely related to the buoyant forces.

-To objects in fluids (such as water or even air!), two main forces applied upward buoyant force and downward gravitational force.
-Competition between these two forces determines whether an object sinks or floats in a fluid.
+When objects are in fluids (such as water or even air!), two main forces act on them: the upward buoyant force and the downward gravitational force.
+The competition between these two forces determines whether an object sinks or floats in a fluid.

 Here, we are going to learn about this topic with some basic and important solved examples.

-This fundamental principle which was discovered by a Greek mathematician in the sixth century B.C. states and defines as below:
+This fundamental principle, discovered by a Greek mathematician in the sixth century B.C., states:

-Any object wholly or partially submerged in a fluid is buoyed up by a force with a magnitude of the weight of the displaced fluid by the object.
+Any object wholly or partially submerged in a fluid is buoyed up by a force equal to the weight of the fluid displaced by the object.

-When you lift a heavy object in a swimming pool, in fact, you are experiencing Archimedes' principle as water provides partial support for you to overcome the weight of an object placed in it.
+When you lift a heavy object in a swimming pool, you are experiencing Archimedes' principle as water provides partial support, helping you overcome the weight of the object.

-Or using Archimedes' principle, we can explain why hot air balloons ascend in the air.
+Using Archimedes' principle, we can also explain why hot air balloons ascend in the air.

-When a body is placed into a fluid, an upward force is always exerted on it by the surrounding fluid which partially or wholly reduces the impact of downward weight force.
+When a body is placed into a fluid, an upward force is always exerted on it by the surrounding fluid, which partially or wholly offsets the downward gravitational force (weight).
 This upward force is called the buoyant force.

 Derivation of Archimedes' principle: